 Where can I use my inclusive roaming allowance on Three?

-- You can use Three’s inclusive roaming allowance in 71 different destinations around the world.
-You can find the list here in alphabetical order.
+You can use Three’s inclusive roaming allowance in 71 different destinations around the world.